What is Acupuncture

 She is also fluent in English, Spanish, Chinese Mandarin and Taiwanese.
 As a committed acupuncturist, she strives to achieve the best care for her patients.
 The power of healing comes from the harmonization of the body, mind, and spirit.
 Through this approach, she devotes a great deal of attention to understanding each person’s needs.

 We accept major credit cards, cash & checks.
 We work with all major medical insurances including Horizon Blue Cross Blue Shield of New Jersey, Cigna, United Healthcare, Meritain Health and Aetna.
-We also take personal injury claims.

 Alternatives to insurance would be using Flexible Spending Account (FSA) or one of the other tax-advantaged healthcare spending accounts, such as a Health Saving Account (HSA), Health Reimbusement Accounts (HRA)(HRA), and Medical Saving Account (MSA).